tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 ### Eclipse Attacks
 In eclipse attacks, a set of malicious and colluding nodes arranges that a good node can peer only with malicious nodes.
-So the union of malicious nodes fools the good node into writing its addresses into neighboring lists of good nodes.
+The union of malicious nodes therefore fools the good node into writing its addresses into neighboring lists of good nodes.
 In a Sybil attack, a single malicious node possesses a large number of identities in the network to control some part of the network.
 If an attacker wants to continue a Sybil attack into an eclipse attack, the attacker will try to place the malicious nodes in the strategic routing path in such a way that all traffic